mmistakes/so-simple-theme/community/index.md

 applications of Stan and we try very hard to be as helpful as possible, so please don't be shy to introduce yourself, share your work, or ask a question!

-There are also discussions happening over on Slack and Zulip.
-Anyone is welcome to join Slack at [mc-stan.slack.com](https://mc-stan.slack.com/) or Zulip via [this link.](https://mc-stan.zulipchat.com/join/fbqucco5tesfz7gkat3ppvzy/){:target="_blank"}
+There are also discussions happening over on Slack.
+All are welcome to join Slack at [mc-stan.slack.com](https://mc-stan.slack.com/).

 #  Bug Reports, Feature Requests